-The Company examines and analyses whether any instances of discrimination might have occurred within the organisation.
-To the best of the Management Board's knowledge, in 2019 no cases of discrimination were recorded at SECO/WARWICK S.A.
-There were no cases of disrespect of human rights in the reporting period.
+SECO/WARWICK examines and analyses whether any instances of discrimination might have occurred within the organisation.
+To the best of the Management Board's knowledge, in 2020, as in the previous year, no instances of discrimination were identified.
+There were no cases of disrespect of human rights in the period covered by the Statement.